Skip to Main Content

 • Copy of student’s birth certificate showing U.S. birthplace

-• Copy of U.S. passport, current or expired, except limited passports (which are typically issued for short periods, such as a year, and which don’t receive as much scrutiny as a regular passport when applying)
+• Copy of unexpired U.S. passport, except limited passports (which are typically issued for short periods, such as a year, and which don’t receive as much scrutiny as a regular passport when applying)

-• Certificate of Citizenship issued by USCIS to individuals who derive U.S. citizenship through a parent
+• Copy of Certificate of Citizenship issued by USCIS to individuals who derive U.S. citizenship through a parent

-• Certificate of Naturalization issued by USCIS (or, prior to 1991, a federal or state court), or through administrative naturalization after December 1990 to those who are individually naturalized
+• Copy of Certificate of Naturalization issued by USCIS (or, prior to 1991, a federal or state court), or through administrative naturalization after December 1990 to those who are individually naturalized

-• Certification of Birth Abroad, Form FS-545, DS-1350, or FS-240, Report of Birth Abroad including an embossed seal indicating United States of America and State Department
+• Copy of Certification of Birth Abroad, Form FS-545, DS-1350, or FS-240, Report of Birth Abroad including an embossed seal indicating United States of America and State Department

 • U.S. Permanent Resident

-• Unexpired Permanent Resident Card or Resident Alien Card (Form I-551)
+• Copy of unexpired Permanent Resident Card or Resident Alien Card (Form I-551)

-• United States Travel Document, containing the Reentry Permit, Form I-327, and the Refugee Travel Document (Form I-571)
+• Copy of United States Travel Document, containing the Reentry Permit, Form I-327, and the Refugee Travel Document (Form I-571)

 • Other Eligible Noncitizens

-• Refugees.
-I-94 or I-94A with a stamp showing admission under Section 207 of the Immigration and Nationality Act.
+• Refugees: Copy of I-94 or I-94A with a stamp showing admission under Section 207 of the Immigration and Nationality Act.
 May also have a Refugee Travel Document (I-571)

-• Persons granted asylum.
-I-94 or I-94A with a stamp showing admission under Section 208 of the Immigration and Nationality Act
+• Persons granted asylum: Copy of I-94 or I-94A with a stamp showing admission under Section 208 of the Immigration and Nationality Act

-• Parolee.
-Documentation from DHS must be stamped indicating student has been paroled for at least one year with an unexpired date and state they are not in the U.S. for temporary purposes and intend on becoming a U.S. citizen or permanent resident
+• Parolee: Copies of documentation from DHS which must be stamped to indicate that the student has been paroled for at least one year with an unexpired date, and that they are not in the U.S. for temporary purposes and intend on becoming a U.S. citizen or permanent resident

 • Document Types